 Day 8: Saturday

-In the morning, we’ll visit Bait Al-Safah, a “living history museum” in Al-Hamrah, one of Oman’s oldest mudbrick oasis villages—superbly photogenic for its semi-decrepitude.
+In the morning, we’llhead to Bahla to photograph the Aladawi potteries, where terra-cotta vases and other earthenware are made in traditional manner.
+Then, on to Bait Al-Safah, a “living history museum” in Al-Hamrah, one of Oman’s oldest mudbrick oasis villages—superbly photogenic for its semi-decrepitude.
 Here we’ve arranged for a private photo-op with Omanis in traditional costume.
-We’ll also spend time photographing in Misfat, a picturesque mountain village of terraced stone houses surrounded by date palm groves.
 Then, ascending via a spectacularly sinuous highway, we’ll arrive at the Anantara Al-Jalal Al Akhdar, a luxury hotel atop the Saiq Plateau.
 Its spectacular cliff-top location offers sensational sunset views from Diana’s Viewpoint.

 Overnight: ANANTARA AL-JALAL AL AKHDAR